rxweb/rxweb/docs/reactive-form-validators/validation-decorators/compose.md

 ---
 title: compose
 description: Compose validation {{validatorType}} is used to apply multiple validations on a particular field.
 author: rxcontributortwo
 category: form-validations
 type:tabs
 linktitle: compose
 ---
 # When to use
-Suppose you want to create UserInfo form, which contains fields like firstName, lastName, age, emailId and you want to apply multiple validations on these fields.
+Suppose you want to create UserInfo form, which contains fields like firstName, lastName, age, cityName, countryName and apply multiple validations on these fields.
 Here depending upon the requirement these scenarios may arise.

 <ol class='showHideElement'>
-    <li>Apply required and alpha validation on firstName field.</li>
+    <li>Apply compose validation on firstName field.</li>
-    <li>Apply required, alpha and different validation on lastName field.</li>
+    <li>Apply compose validation on lastName field using message key.</li>
-    <li>Apply digit, maxNumber and minNumber validation on age field based on matched condition in the form, like if the firstName is 'Bharat', then only the age must be validated.</li>
+    <li>Apply compose validation on age field based on matched condition in the form, like if the firstName is 'Bharat', then only the age must be validated.</li>
-    <li>Apply required, email and maxLength validation based on matched condition in the form, like if the firstName is 'Bharat', then only the emailId must be validated.</li>
+    <li>Apply compose validation based on matched condition in the form, like if the firstName is 'Bharat', then only the cityName must be validated.</li>
+     <li>Apply compose validation on countryName field.</li>
     <data-scope scope="['decorator','validator']">
     <li>Apply compose validation dynamically based on server rules.</li>
     </data-scope>
 </ol>

 Let’s see how compose {{validatorType}} fulfil the need.

 # Basic Compose Validation
 <data-scope scope="['decorator','template-driven-directives','template-driven-decorators']">